ramonbah/snakeGame/README.md

 ## Game Stages

 ### Casual Stage
-In this introductory mode, you'll control a single snake that eats simple fruits.
-This stage is designed for beginners to get acquainted with the gameplay mechanics.
-Your goal here is to focus on eating fruits and growing your snake.
+In this mode, you’ll control a single snake and pick flowers.
+It’s a great place to start if you’re new to the game.
+Just focus on picking flowers and growing your snake!

 ### Easy Stage
-The Easy Stage introduces a bit more complexity.
-Shadow snakes will appear when you eat fruits, adding a new twist to your gameplay.
-These shadow snakes are intended to help you practice and refine your skills.
+Ready for a bit more challenge?
+Friendly snakes will appear when you pick up mushrooms.
+These Friendly snakes will disappear when they meet the wall.

 ### Normal Stage
-Things heat up in the Normal Stage!
-Fruits will start moving around, and bombs will appear when you eat fruits.
-You’ll need to avoid these bombs while trying to catch the moving fruits to keep your snake growing.
+Things get more interesting!
+Bombs will appear when you pick up puzzle pieces.
+Be careful to avoid the bombs and keep your snake growing by catching the small animal and picking up puzzle pieces!

 ### Hard Stage
-Get ready for a challenge in the Hard Stage!
-Your snake can now pass through walls, and you’ll encounter larger moving fruits and more frequent bombs.
-Watch out for bombs thrown from outside the screen—they’ll keep you on your toes!
+Step up for an exciting challenge!
+Your snake can pass through walls, and you’ll face larger disappearing animals and more frequent bombs.
+Keep an eye out for bombs thrown from outside the screen—they’ll keep you on your toes!

 ### Extreme Stage
-The Extreme Stage is the ultimate test!
-It combines all the toughest elements: shadow snakes, moving fruits, and relentless thrown bombs.
-This stage is designed for the best players looking for an intense and thrilling challenge.
+Are you ready for the ultimate test?
+The Extreme Stage combines all the toughest elements.
+Only the best can survive this intense challenge!

 ## Future Improvements